data-provider/core/docs/selector/sources-error-handling.md

 ## Sources error handling

 Dependant sources of a Selector can return an error.
 Then, the full Selector will not be resolved.
-You can catch those source errors and transform them into a data of your convenience, or even delegate or "retry" that source into another source.
+You can catch those source errors and transform them into a data of your convenience, or even delegate or "retry" that source into another source or array of sources.

 Use the `catch` property of a custom source to catch his errors: